Hejaz: Brief independence

-After the end of the of Ottoman suzerainty and control in Arabia, in 1916, Hussein bin Ali became the leader of an independent State of Hejaz.
+After the end of the Ottoman suzerainty and control in Arabia, in 1916, Hussein bin Ali became the leader of an independent State of Hejaz.
 In 1924, Ali bin Hussein succeeded as the King of Hejaz.
 Then Ibn Saud succeeded Hussein as the King of Hejaz and Nejd.
 Ibn Saud ruled the two as separate units, known as the Kingdom of Hejaz and Nejd from 1926 to 1932.

 In modern Saudi Arabia

-On 23 September 1932, the two kingdoms of the Hejaz and Nejd were united as the Kingdom of Saudi Arabia.
-The day is a national holiday called Saudi National Day.
+After a series of wars between the Hashimites and Al Saud, on 23 December 1925 Sharif Hussein surrendered to the Saudis, bringing both the Kingdom of Hejaz and the Sharifate of Mecca to an end.
+On 23 September 1932, the two kingdoms of the Hejaz and Nejd were renamed as the Kingdom of Saudi Arabia.
+This day is commemorated as the Saudi National Day.

 Culture

 Religion

 The cultural setting of Hejaz is greatly influenced by that of Islam, especially as it contains its 2 holiest cities, Mecca and Medina.
 Moreover, the Quran is considered the constitution of Saudi Arabia, and the Sharia is the main legal source.
 In Saudi Arabia, Islam is not just adhered politically by the government but also it has a great influence on the people's culture and everyday life.
 The society is in general deeply religious, conservative, traditional, and family-oriented.
 Many attitudes and traditions are centuries-old, derived from Arab civilization and Islamic heritage.